 CIVS RP is a deterministic method that does not use randomness, unlike MAM (and some other voting methods).
 Voting methods that rely on randomness need to have a mechanism for generating randomness in a trustworthy way, because otherwise the voting system itself might cheat by generating randomness until the best possible outcome is achieved from the viewpoint of whoever controls the randomness.

 The advantage of Condorcet-IRV is that it is relatively resistant to certain kinds of strategic voting.
-In particular, it resists burying, an attack in which voters insincerely push strong competitors to their preferred choices lower in the rankings.
-A weaker form of burying is truncation, in which voters do not express their full preference by giving some set of choices the lowest possible rank.
+In particular, it resists burying, an attack in which voters insincerely push strong competitors to their preferred candidates lower in the rankings.
+A weaker form of burying is truncation, in which voters do not express their full preference by giving some set of candidates the lowest possible rank.
 As long as burying does not create a preference cycle, it has no effect on any Condorcet method.
-However, it is possible for burying to create a preference cycle that many completion rules will then resolve in favor of the choice of the voters who have voted insincerely.
+However, it is possible for burying to create a preference cycle that many completion rules will then resolve in favor of the candidate of the voters who have voted insincerely.